 A victim of electric shock can file a lawsuit against the property owner and potentially recover damages.
 If the electrocution was due to the individual having contact with a source of electricity because of the property owner’s negligence, they will be held liable.

 A premises liability lawyer can help you sue a negligent party if their negligence caused injury through exposure to toxic chemicals.
 The most common places where individuals may be exposed to toxic chemicals are restaurants, auto parts or paint stores, and car repair shops.

 Contact A Chicago Premises Liability Attorney for a Free Case Evaluation

 When you have been seriously injured in a premises liability case, then you may not be capable of handling your case on your own.
 You may require expert legal guidance from an experienced Chicago premises liability lawyer who can inform you of your rights and do the necessary work for you so that you can focus on your recovery.

 A common issue seen in these types of personal injury cases is that the insurance adjuster may deny your claim on the basis that the victim is partially responsible for their accident and that the property owner shouldn’t be solely liable for what happened.
-Your consultation with Agruss Law Firm is free, so call now to learn more about how we can help you.
+Your consultation with Mike Agruss Law is free, so call now to learn more about how we can help you.